PProvost/www.peterprovost.org/source/_posts/2012-06-09-unit-testing-asp-dot-net-mvc-web-api.md

 ---
 layout: post
-title: "Unit Testing ASP.NET MVC Web API"
+title: "Unit Testing ASP.NET Web API"
 date: 2012-06-09 16:26
 published: false
 comments: true
 categories:
-- visual studio
+- Visual Studio
-- code
+- Code
 tags:
+- Unit Testing
-- unit testing
+- Visual Studio
-- visual studio
+- Web API
 ---

-A couple of days ago a colleague pinged me wanting to talk about unit testing an ASP.NET MVC Web API project.
+A couple of days ago a colleague pinged me wanting to talk about unit testing an ASP.NET Web API project.
 In particular he was having a hard time testing the POST controller, but it got me thinking I needed to explore unit testing the new Web API stuff.